JSmith1826/kickstarter_analysis/README.md

 #### What are two conclusions you can draw about the Outcomes based on Launch Date?

-Campaigns launched in the Month's of May and June have the best chance of success.
-Campaigns launched from the fall through winter (September to March) have the highest failure rates with campaigns launched in December have the worst outcomes of any month of the year.
+Campaigns launched in the month's of May and June have the best chance of success.
+Campaigns launched from the fall through winter (September to March) have the highest failure rates with campaigns launched in December having the worst outcomes of any month of the year.

 #### What can you conclude about the Outcomes based on Goals?

-The conclutions here are not as obvious.
-The chart doesn't show a single defined peak and valley.
-The data does have some takeaways.
+The conclusions here are not as obvious.
+The chart doesn't show a single defined peak and valley but the data does have some takeaways.

 Generally, the chance of success is best the lower the goal.
 The success rate is better than 50% for all compaigns with goals of less than $20,000.
 The rate of success in the lowest subgroup; goals of less than $1000 is nearly 80% and the success rate for the next subgroup; goals between $1000 and $4999, is nearly as high.